 A woman named Belinda McKenzie, who runs an organisation called the Association of McKenzie Friends, and who had been deeply involved in promoting the Hollie Greig sexual abuse hoax in Scotland, wrote to her followers that her ‘special operation is about to commence’.
 This came at a time when the Hollie Hoax was winding down.

 In early August, Abe called and left messages for his brother-in-law, Special Constable Jean-Clement Yaohirou, saying he had information regarding the abuse of children.
 At that time, Jean-Clement said, Abe was not offering specific information, but was trying to “give him justification”.
 Abe claimed that a church, a school in Hampstead, and a police station in Haringey were involved.
-Jean-Clement asked whether he had evidence, and Abe said he had, but did not disclose it.
+Jean-Clement asked whether he had evidence, and Abe said he would get some.

 …the children’s minds were filled with ever more elaborate, fantastical and sexually explicit stories.
 Over time, more and more detail was supplied to the central core of the fabricated story.
 ‘Brainstorming’ brought about expanded versions of events.
 More and more individuals were named as participants within the cult.
 Venues for abusive activities grew in number, spread across Hampstead and Highgate.
 Ever more sexually explicit details were woven in to the fabric of the fantasies in an attempt to make the children’s accounts believable and seemingly authentic.